telerik/blazor-docs/knowledge-base/splitter-save-and-load-state.md

 I want to save the Splitter state when it is expanded or collapsed, and then automatically load it when the page is reloaded.

 ## Solution

-This scenario can be performed in two steps:
+Implement this scenario in two steps:

 ### Save the Splitter state